 Focus on your “why.”

-When you remember why you are working from home – to pay for your children’s sports, to be free to drop everything when they have a school event, to balance a career and a personal life – whatever your why is, reminding yourself of it may help to redirect you enough to give you a jumpstart on the day.
+You have probably heard this just as many times as the “must be nice” phrase.
+But this is one that you should take to heart.
+When you remember why you are working from home – to pay for your children’s sports, to be free to drop everything when they have a school event, to balance a career and a personal life – whatever your why is, reminding yourself of it may help to redirect you enough to give you a jump start on the day.

 Keep your goals in mind.

+Every successful entrepreneur adds “goal setting” as one of the factors that got them where they are.
+(Forbes) Set your small goals – daily, weekly, monthly.
+But then set short term six-month, two-year, and five-year goals.
 You can always tweak them as you go through life, but if you keep looking ahead, you’ll stay on your path to where you want to go.

 Make a mental or written list of what you did accomplish that day.